Chirping smoke detectors at students’ home were disrupting virtual classes. Now firefighters are helping to fix them.

 Falwell said families can contact the fire department if they have any questions or cannot afford replacement batteries

 As part of the campaign, Falwell developed what he hopes is a catchy slogan to remind families of the importance of smoke detectors.
-He even ran it by his 4-year-old granddaughter to ensure it will stick with kids.
+He even ran it by his 4-year-old granddaughter to ensure it will stick with children.

 “When you hear the chirp,” it goes, “it’s time do the work.”